Creation of an inflationary universe out of a black hole

-Thus physically relevant expanding bubble nucleation is possible only for $\beta_+ < 0$ and $\beta_- < 0$ satisfying the above bounds.
-It has been shown in \cite{Phys.Rev.D35.1747} that in this case the trajectory of the bubble wall exists in region IV on the Penrose diagram (Fig.\ \ref{1121012}), that is, a wormhole-like configuration is created and the false vacuum bubble exists on the other side of the throat (Fig.\ \ref{1121012}-(c)).
+We can discuss quantum tunneling of the bubble wall from $R=r_w$ to a larger $R$, from which it expands in real time, by manipulating the Euclidean action.
+As one can see in Fig.\ \ref{112103}, physically relevant expanding bubble nucleation is possible only for $\beta_+ <0$ and $\beta_-<0$.
+It has been shown in \cite{Phys.Rev.D35.1747} that in this case the trajectory of the bubble wall after the transition exists in region IV on the Penrose diagram (Fig. \ref{fig3.5}-(a)), that is, a wormhole-like configuration is created \cite{Berezin:1987ea,Ansoldi:2014hta} and the false vacuum exists on the other side of the throat (Fig. \ref{fig3.5}-(b)).